espnet/espnet/README.md

    0.71428 iters/sec.
 Estimated time to finish: 2 days, 16:23:34.613215.
 ```

 In addition [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard) events are automatically logged in the `tensorboard/${expname}` folder.
-Therefore, when you install tensorboard with `pip install tensorflow; pip install tensorboard`, you can easily compare several experiments by using
+Therefore, when you install Tensorboard, you can easily compare several experiments by using
 ```
 tensorboard --logdir tensorboard
 ```